 Apple has become a household name in smartphone accessibility with features like Switch Control, VoiceOver and Live Listen integrated into all of their devices and are announcing new versions and new features into their operating systems at each annual conference.
 They even launched a campaign highlighting Apple users with disabilities.

-Portability is an important step towards gaining independence for individuals with disabilities and has been incorporated into technology more and more frequently.
-Wireless mobile technologies can be used anywhere users go and can be used to perform multiple tasks with its Internet and Bluetooth capabilities.
-Assistive technology has come a long way since using one device for one purpose, and now, many devices including the tecla-e can be used to perform many daily activities.
+Accessing technology in public spaces is an important step towards gaining independence for individuals with disabilities.
+Assistive technology has finally shifted away from requiring users to own a single expensive device for one purpose, and now, many devices including the tecla-e can be used to perform almost all daily activities.
 Since tecla-e gives people with upper-body mobility impairments the ability to fully access smart devices, users can send and receive emails and text messages, browse the web, watch videos, launch and use apps, read books, change the TV channel or turn the heat up, make (or hang up) phone calls at any time.
 That’s a lot of things you can do with just one device.

 3. Voice Assistants